The glossary defines terms you’ll encounter as you read Using iTunes U Public Site Manager.

 - categories list

-An area in your iTunes Store provider page containing links to category pages. iTunes U Public Site Manager automatically populates the categories list with predefined categories, based on data from your collections.
+An area in your iTunes Store provider page containing links to category pages. iTunes U Public Site Manager automatically populates the categories list with predefined categories, based on data from your courses and collections.

 - category page

-A page in the iTunes Store that displays groupings of collections you associated with a particular predefined category.
-You can assign predefined categories to your site’s items, allowing your content to be displayed within category pages and therefore providing users a subject-based navigation method for discovering your content.
-After you associate a category with at least one item in your site, and the category is the majority for the items within a collection, you can customize the category page.
+A page in the iTunes Store that displays groupings of courses and collections you associated with a particular predefined category.
+You can assign predefined categories to your site’s courses, collections, and items, allowing your content to be displayed within category pages and therefore providing users a subject-based navigation method for discovering your content.
+After you associate a category with at least one course, collection, or item, and the category is the majority for the items within a collection, in your site, you can customize the category page.

 A part of an RSS document.
 See also RSS feed.